wpexpertsio/password-protected/readme.txt

 ⚡ **Use Case #3: Keep Under Maintenance Pages Private**

 Maintain confidentiality and control over your unfinished website pages with Password Protected plugin.
-If you are working on a new website or updating existing pages, you can password protect entire WordPress site or specific pages.
+If you are working on a new website or updating existing pages, you can password protect pages or the entire WordPress site to keep your work private.

 Generate temporary passwords with limited usage, providing secure access to administrators while keeping your work private until it's ready for public viewing.